On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: The reduced Hao--Ng isomorphism problem

 The existence of the C*-envelope was established by Hamana \cite{Ham79} through the existence of the injective envelope.
 An independent proof was established by Dritschel and McCullough \cite{DM05} through the existence of maximal dilations.
 Recall that a homomorphism $\phi \colon \fA \to \B(K)$ is called a \emph{dilation} of $\io \colon \fA \to \B(H)$ if $H \subseteq K$ and $\io(\cdot) = P_H \phi(\cdot )|_H$.
 A dilation is called \emph{maximal} if it only attains trivial dilations, i.e., dilations by orthogonal summands.
-As an application of the existence of maximal dilations, Dritschel and McCullough \cite{DM05} show that the C*-envelope of $\fA$ is the C*-algebra generated by a maximal dilation.
-Arveson \cite{Arv08} has shown that a representation of $\fA$ is maximal if and only if it has a unique extension to a completely positive map on $\ca(\fA)$ that is a $*$-homomorphism.
-The proof in \cite{Arv08} refers to operator systems, but it can be adapted to the operator algebras category; the reader is directed to \cite{DS18} for the full details.
+Dritschel and McCullough show in \cite[Theorem 1.2]{DM05} that every (completely isometric) representation of an operator algebra $\fA$ admits a (resp. completely isometric) maximal dilation.
+Moreover in \cite[Theorem 4.1]{DM05} they obtain that the C*-algebra of a maximal completely isometric representation satisfies the co-universal property of the C*-envelope.
+In a simplified version, Arveson \cite{Arv08} has shown that a representation of $\fA$ is maximal if and only if it has a unique extension to a completely positive map on $\ca(\fA)$ that is a $*$-homomorphism.
+The proof in \cite{Arv08} refers to operator systems, but it can be adapted to the operator algebras category; the reader is directed to \cite[Section 2]{DS18} and \cite[Proposition 4.8]{Sal17} for the full details.